Electrical and Electronic Waste Recycling

 In addition, there is also the problem of e-waste being dumped in developing countries and recycled in an unhealthy and pollutive manner.
 Watch this video on the problem of e-waste:

-In Singapore, there are no official figures on the amount of e-waste generated and recycled.
-But Singaporeans are known to be big users of electrical and electronic products, thus we can imagine the substantial problem of e-waste here.
+According to the National Environment Agency, about 60,000 tonnes of e-waste are generated every year in Singapore.
+Singaporeans are known to be big users of electrical and electronic products, thus we can imagine the significant problem of e-waste here.

 Let’s take a closer look at e-waste recycling: